samjones00/docs/docs/_documentation/Serialization-deserialization.md

 }
 ```

-Which tells ServiceStack to skip trying to deserialize the request
+Which tells ServiceStack to skip trying to deserialize the request so you can read in the raw HTTP Request body yourself, e.g:

 ```csharp
 public object Post(RawBytes request)